 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-Interested in more info on First Solar?
-Add it to your watchlist byclicking here.
+Interested in more information about First Solar?
+Add it to your watchlist by clicking here.

 At the time this article was published Fool contributor Tim Beyers is a member of theMotley Fool Rule Breakersstock-picking team.
 He didn't own shares in any of the companies mentioned in this article at the time of publication.
 Check out Tim's portfolio holdings and Foolish writings, or connect with him on Google+ or Twitter, where he goes by @milehighfool.
 You can also get his insights delivered directly to your RSS reader.The Motley Fool owns shares of First Solar.
 Motley Fool newsletter services have recommended buying shares of First Solar.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.